Nyssa0/symfonytest/README.md

 ## 🛠 Setup 🛠

 First of all, make sure to have php 8, composer and symfony.
+Then, install the dependencies.

 ## 🛠 Languages 🛠